cake17/cake17.github.io/_posts/2014-10-15-tips-cakephp3.md

 PHPUnit, a member of the xUnit family of testing frameworks, provides an easy-to-use framework for testing and analyzing your PHP applications.

-Is now installed in each project in dev mode
+It is now installed in each project in dev mode
-Just add the package in your composer.json in require-dev
+Just add the package in your composer.json's require-dev

 Usage : `./bin/phpunit`
 Will launch every test defined in phpunit.xml.dist